-A lot of companies that carry out business within the U.S. will undoubtedly ask why they have to comply with rules of a governing body that operates very much outside of their jurisdiction.
-As stated, the GDPR only applies to members of the European Union, so if you aren't collecting data on EU citizens, you are not liable.
-However, if you are offering products or services to countries in the European Union, and, therefore, are actively engaged in taking data from the continent, you are responsible for GDPR compliance.
-As is any business that does so, anywhere in the world.
+Many companies that carry out business within the U.S. will undoubtedly ask why they have to comply with rules of a governing body that operates far outside of their jurisdiction.
+The GDPR only applies to members of the European Union, so if you aren't collecting data on EU citizens, you are not liable.
+However, if you offer your products or services to countries in the EU and, therefore, are actively engaged in taking data from the continent, you are responsible for GDPR compliance.

 This depends on the situation of your company.
-If your business is an American company, but you have a physical location within the EU, this is where the courts will take their action.
+If you are an American company but have a physical location within the EU, this is where the courts will take their action.
 If you have no presence in the EU, it becomes harder to enforce, but not by much.
-The European courts have a strong relationship with the United States government and much of the GDPR is bound to international law.
+The European courts have a strong relationship with the U.S. government, and much of the GDPR is bound to international law.

-The result is that if you are found to be in breach of GDPR, penalties will be levied against you.
+Therefore, if you are found to be in breach of the GDPR, penalties will be levied against you.
 If you fail to meet the demands of the European data protection authorities, the U.S. government will enforce the ruling.
-The bottom line is this: You cannot hope to avoid the impacts of GDPR by sheer distance between your company and the governing body enforcing the new regulations.

-The deadline for GDPR compliance is only a few short months away.
-After the regulations become enforceable in May, any noncompliance detected by supervisory authorities, or SAs (authorities that work to enforce European Parliament rulings) will be met with legal action.
+Any noncompliance detected by supervisory authorities (who work to enforce European Parliament rulings) will be met with legal action.
 SAs will investigate any suspicion of noncompliance (tipoffs from workers or third parties, the occurrence of data breaches, complaints from clients or customers, etc.) and have the power to issue warnings, audit your business or take further action.

-There are only really two steps a U.S.-based corporation needs to take with regard to GDPR:
+There are two basic steps a U.S.-based corporation needs to take with regard to the GDPR:

-1. Identify whether or not you are using EU citizen data
+- Identify whether or not you are using EU citizen data.

-2. If so, make changes to ensure compliance
+- If so, make any necessary changes to ensure compliance.

 The concepts are far more straightforward than the actions required, of course.
 Identification of what constitutes EU data can mean trawling through vast amounts of information.
 Compliance also requires much in the way of resource investment and change.